-Dense, pyramidal tree to 40–70 ft. or taller, half as wide.
+Dense, pyramidal tree to 40–70 ft. or taller and half as wide.
 Tends to produce two or more trunks.
 Outer branchlets droop gracefully.
-Dark green, Í-in.-long needles, mostly arranged in opposite rows.
-Fine lawn tree, good background plant, outstanding clipped hedge.
-Many dwarf selections available.
+Dark green needles are mostly arranged in opposite rows.
+Fine lawn tree, good background plant, and outstanding clipped hedge.
+Many dwarf selections are available.

-To 50–90 ft. in the wild but is slow growing, smaller (20–30 ft. tall, half as wide) in gardens.
-Needles are 1/2–1 in. long, blue green with a silvery cast; grow all around stems to give branchlets a plump, tufty appearance.
-Trees at timberline frequently grow in horizontal or twisted fashion.
+Native to high mountains, from Alaska south through higher Sierra Nevada in California and to northern Idaho and Montana.
+Grows to 50–90 ft. tall in the wild but is slow growing, smaller (20–30 ft. tall, half as wide) in gardens.
+Needles are 1/2–1 in. long, blue green with a silvery cast; they grow all around the stems to give branchlets a plump, tufty appearance.
+Trees at timberline frequently grow in a horizontal or twisted fashion.
 Thrives on cool slopes with highly organic soil.
 Least adapted to lowland, hot-summer areas.
 Needs partial shade in Zone 14.
 Somewhat resistant to hemlock woolly aphid.
-Good for large rock gardens, containers, bonsai.
+Good for large rock gardens, containers, and bonsai.